Construction Costs in Los Angeles

 What Happened to Construction Costs After COVID

-If you last built or renovated before 2020, the current cost environment will feel significantly different.
+If you last built or renovated before 2020, the current cost environment will feel materially different.
 Several forces converged between 2020 and 2025 to reset the baseline, and while some pressures have eased, the overall cost structure has not returned to pre-pandemic levels.

 Material Escalation